 Biophilic design is something we’ve been passionate about for many years, as the health benefits it brings are undeniable.
 Invest in a few plants for yourself and see the changes they can bring.

 As tempting as it can be to do “just another 5 or 10 minutes,” keep to a dedicated work schedule and punch out at the same time you normally would at the office.
 The lines between home and work life are about to become more blurred than ever before, so it’s important you don’t fall into the trap of letting one dominate the other.
 Once you’re done for the day, switch your mind and your computer off, and do the things you normally would once you’ve clocked out.
 Chill on the sofa in front of the TV, read a book or sharpen your culinary skills, whatever works for you, do it.

 These are very strange times we’re living in, but it’s vital we all pull together to ensure we get through it.
 We understand that many people having to work from home now won’t necessarily have the right set-up, but our selection of affordable home office furniture will help you to stay productive, and hopefully, will go someway into reducing any stress and strain you’re going through.

 Our installation team is still making deliveries and has undergone extensive training on COVID-19 to ensure products are delivered to you as quickly and as safely as possible.

 We are still very much all-hands-on-deck at LOFT, so make sure to get in touch if you need any help with furniture requirements.

-To see our extensive range of products
+To shop our extensive range of lower priced People First products